7innovations/.github/profile/README.md

 **FixU** is an innovative depression detection app that leverages the power of **deep learning** to accurately assess the user's mental state.
 With a focus on accessibility and personalization, this app provides tailored feedback to support users on their journey toward mental health.

 Key features include:
-- **Machine Learning-Based Diagnosis**: Predicts the likelihood of depression from user input.
+- **Deep Learning-Based Diagnosis**: Predicts the likelihood of depression from user input.
-- **Personalized Feedback**: Offers actionable recommendations for recovery and well-being.
+- **Personalized Feedback**: Providing personalized feedback.
 - **User-Friendly Interface**: Ensures a seamless and supportive user experience.

 ---